wp-plugins/cointent/readme.txt

 Yes in order to allow for content prices lower than a $1 users need to setup and fund a wallet.
 They can signup and manage their account here: https://cointent.com/u/signup

 = I found a bug in the plugin. =
-Please email us at support@cointent.com we will fix it right away.
+Please email us at <support@cointent.com> we will fix it right away.
 Thanks for your help!

 == Changelog ==
 = 1.3.2 =
 * Fixes to shortcode (duplicate widget on unlock)
 * Fixes to preview length code (had some edge cases)
+* Updating descriptions of plugin to include new daily pass and subscription offerings
+* Fixes regression on unlocking of content
+* Fixes manual shortcode double vision

 = 1.3.1 =
 * Bump bc of issue with tagging on svn (1.2.1 was tagged as 1.3.0)